waltsims/TUM_Thesis_Template_CSE/README.md

  with a \% symbol
 and removing the minted example [here](https://github.com/waltsims/Thesis_Template_CSE/blob/master/chapters/Introduction.tex#L51-L82).
-The listing package can be used by uncommmenting [here](https://github.com/waltsims/Thesis_Template_CSE/blob/master/components/settings.tex#L40).
+The listings package can be used by uncommmenting [here](https://github.com/waltsims/Thesis_Template_CSE/blob/master/components/settings.tex#L40).